kkazakov/localingo/README.md

 ## Features

 - Text translation between 55 languages
-- Image translation — upload a photo, screenshot, or document and translate the text within it
+- Image translation — upload a photo, screenshot, or document and translate the text within it (not supported on GGUF models)
 - OpenAI-compatible `/v1/chat/completions` API — drop-in compatible with clients that support custom endpoints
 - Dark-themed single-page web UI with drag-and-drop image support
+- GGUF quantized model support for reduced VRAM requirements
 - Optional API key authentication
 - Self-hosted — all inference runs locally on your GPU; no data leaves your machine